joelcorey/awesomemiddleware/README.md

 # AwesomeMiner Google Sheets middleware
-Integreate the Mailgun API using PHP.
+Integrate the Mailgun API using PHP.

 ## Why?
 - Update AwesomeMiner database to reflect changes in Google Sheets